 A travel plan has been submitted proposing that access is split between the two routes on a daily basis and that access would be by pre-booked groups arriving by minibus only.
-However, whilst a travel plan can set out a general strategy for travel, we have concerns that the proposed access by minibus only would be enforceable.
+However, whilst a travel plan can set out a general strategy for travel, the specific measures to control traffic proposed such as access by minibus only and marshalling of traffic on the access track would not be enforceable.
 There are other uses of the site and it would not be feasible for enforcement monitoring to distinguish between access by private car for those uses and for the proposed use.